VicPena/VicPena.github.io/workshops/introML.md

 * Some working knowledge of linear regression.

-* Some further prior coding background can be helpful, but it's not essential.
+* Some prior coding background can be helpful, but it's not essential.

 * **Get access to Datacamp by [clicking on this link](https://www.datacamp.com/groups/shared_links/927d5587f2230ed904196a426e960624ab38eb26)**.
 Use your `@baruch.cuny.edu` email address to join Datacamp.
 If you want to use another email address, please let me know.